 As described above, the expansion of the prosperity gospel is based on internationality, the global mobility of preachers, networks and conferences organized by the mega-churches.
-The following example illustrates the operations of the prosperity gospel in an independent and rapidly growing Dar es Salaam church which was established in 1996.45 The Efatha Ministry is located in the suburb of Mwenge, and led by Josephat Mwingira who aspires to being called an apostle and prophet.
-Today, Efatha has over 200 churches in Tanzania and 15 outside the country in Africa, the United States and Europe, under a well-organized spiritual and administrative leadership assisted by both spiritual and economic advisors; a registered company, the Efatha Foundation, was created to take care of investments.
+The following example illustrates the operations of the prosperity gospel in an independent and rapidly growing Dar es Salaam church, which was established in 1996.
+45 The Efatha Ministry is located in the suburb of Mwenge, and led by Josephat Mwingira who aspires to being called an apostle and prophet.
+Today, Efatha has over 200 churches in Tanzania and 15 outside the country in Africa, the United States and Europe, under a well-organized spiritual and administrative leadership assisted by both spiritual and economic advisors.
+A registered company, the Efatha Foundation, was created to take care of investments.
 Efatha runs agricultural projects and owns large tracts of land in various parts of the country along with the valuable plot in rapidly growing Mwenge where the main church has been built.
-Other businesses include the Trenet TV station, a bank and an insurance company.
-Meanwhile, a training centre has been established for educating church servants together with a nursery school, primary school and secondary school.
+Other businesses include the Trenet TV station and a bank which was, however, closed by the Bank of Tanzania in 2018 due to inadequate capital.
+Meanwhile, a training centre Efatha School of Ministry has been established for educating church servants together with a nursery school, primary school and secondary school.
 Efatha is also active in social media and appears in a blog, Facebook and Twitter while Mwingira's preaching can be followed on TV, radio and YouTube.

-In 2007 I attended a week-long international seminar organized by Efatha featuring Mensa Otabil, a Ghanaian preacher and friend of Mwingira, one of the most notable Pentecostal preachers in Africa.
+In 2007, I attended a week-long international seminar organized by Efatha featuring Mensa Otabil, a Ghanaian preacher and friend of Mwingira, one of the most notable Pentecostal preachers in Africa.
 In Ghana, Otabil is a religious superstar but also an internationally recognized teacher and media personality.
 He has worked as a business consultant, is a board member in several Ghanaian and international companies and chancellor of the university that he has established.
 In Tanzania, his teaching was based on the Book of Genesis where God is described as a working God who created human beings in his own image, as working and creative people.
 According to Otabil, Africa is the most blessed continent in the world and Africans pray more than anybody else but are nevertheless the poorest.
 Why is this?
 Otabil answered as follows: